This policy applies to the following senior executive positions within the University of Wisconsin System:

 Oversight, Roles & Responsibilities

-On behalf of the University of Wisconsin System President, the UW System Office of Human Resources and Workforce Diversity is responsible for biennially surveying and analyzing data from the established peer institutions and systems used to determine salary ranges for senior executive positions.
+On behalf of the University of Wisconsin System President, the UW System Office of Human Resources is responsible for biennially surveying and analyzing data from the established peer institutions and systems used to determine salary ranges for senior executive positions.
+The UW System Office of Human Resources is responsible for reporting salaries at or above 75% of the System President’s salary to the System President on a quarterly basis and to the Board on an annual basis.

 Related Regent Policies and Applicable Laws